 Proposals which do not provide for safe and free flowing movement by pedestrians and cyclists will not be supported.
+Development should link to existing public footpaths whenever possible.

 Where new streets are to be created and it is practicable or appropriate to do so, developments shall incorporate continuous and well-lit footways on both sides of the streets.